Sphereserver/Source/README.md

 ### Linux
 Some libs are required to compile/execute Sphere on Linux.
 Use these commands to install:

-#### Ubuntu 12.x ~ 18.x
+#### Ubuntu 12 ~ 19
 If you're using 64bit OS, enable 32bit support using:
 ```
 sudo dpkg --add-architecture i386
 sudo apt-get update
 sudo apt-get dist-upgrade
 ```
-If you're using Ubuntu 14.x (or older), the default package repository only have support up to MySQL 5.6, so add support for MySQL 5.7 packages using:
+If you're using Ubuntu 14 or older, the default package repository only have support up to MySQL 5.6, so add support for MySQL 5.7 packages using:
 ```
 sudo add-apt-repository 'deb http://repo.mysql.com/apt/ubuntu/ trusty mysql-5.7'
 sudo apt-get update